 Your Mac & Cheese May Contain Dangerous Ingredients

-We already know those little boxes of mac and cheese offer no nutrition, and have no real ingredients.
-The cheese is not “real cheese”.
-Look at the neon yellow color.
+We already know that most of those little boxes of mac and cheese offer no nutrition and have no real ingredients.
+The cheese is not “real cheese.”
+Need proof?
+Just look at the neon yellow -orange color!
 It is an artificial dye that has been already linked to several behavioral issues in children.

 But there is another problem: Your mac and cheese may contain plastic!

 Have you heard of phthalates?
 They can disrupt male hormones like testosterone and have been linked to genital birth defects in infant boys and learning and behavior problems in older children.

 But they are not deliberately added to food.
 They are industrial chemicals used to soften plastics and are used as solvents, in adhesives and in ink on packaging.